Listing the hardest guitar songs is no easy task.

 Just when everyone thought that the guitar simply cannot be taken to a whole new level, Tosin Abasi came about to prove them wrong.
 Playing his extended range guitars, he has not only implemented new innovative techniques but also written some pretty unusual progressive metal pieces.

 Usually labeled as a “djent” band, Animals as Leaders is at the forefront of the innovation in modern music.
 We included them in our list of bands similar to Polyphia.
 For this list, we’re including the band’s CAFO from their 2009 self-titled debut album.

 Both rhythm and lead sections are really tricky to pull off.
-The riffs are written in an unusual way, with some very complex rhythms.
+The incredibly difficult riffs are written in an unusual way, with some very complex rhythms.
 Additionally, the lead section is filled with a ton of sweep picking parts.

 To put it simply, CAFO is the ultimate sweep picking challenge.
 And there are plenty of other complicated elements as well.
 This song will take a long time to learn for even the most skilled guitarist.
 And most will never be able to pull it off.